nick-jhlee/personal-website/content/talk/0107_OSI_Seminar/index.md

 #   Otherwise, set `projects = []`.
 projects: ["practical-deep-learning"]
 ---

+Last 2 papers aren't related to my current topics, but they are expected to be in short time ;)

 Papers discussed in the talk:
 - Daneshmand, H., Kohler, J., Bach, F., Hofmann, T., Lucchi, A. Batch normalization provably avoids rank collapse for randomly initialized deep networks.
 In *NeurIPS*, 2020.